physicalist/ncbs-moose/moose/branches/3D-viz/gl/Docs/README.txt

 > setfield gl0 vscale 4

+h. 'bgcolor': default value is 000000000.
+This represents the background color of the viewer window, encoded as a string in the format RRRGGGBBB, where 000000000 is black (the default) and 255255255 is white.

+> setfield gl0 bgcolor 100100100

 A version of DEMOS/gbar/myelin.g, modified to include GLcell, is included in the directory DEMOS/gbar/ as cMyelin.g.
 Part 4 of this document contains general operating instructions to launch such a script, coupled with an instance of 'glcellclient', as a complete example.

 3. Using 'glcellclient':